 me not to tell a word to anybody.

-With some delay, we arrived in Donghae , South Korea yesterday at 2 pm and departed again at 6.
+With some delay, we arrived in Donghae , South Korea 2 pm and departed again at 6.
 It is

 Day 11